News: Record sale for a currency in the black foreign exchange market in Cuba

 Exchange rate of MLC to CUP according to elTOQUE: 413 CUP.

-The rates published by elTOQUE have become a key indicator for measuring the actual evolution of the Cuban peso against foreign currencies, in a context where the official exchange rate (1 USD = 24 CUP for legal entities and 1 USD = 120 CUP in the state currency market) remains well below the values that govern everyday practice.
+The rates published by elTOQUE have become a key indicator for measuring the actual evolution of the Cuban peso against foreign currencies, in a context where the official exchange rate (1 USD = 24 CUP for legal entities and 1 USD = 120 CUP in the state foreign exchange market) remains well below the values that prevail in everyday practice.

-The gap between the official and informal exchange rates reflects the ongoing scarcity of foreign currency in the state banking system and the high demand for dollars and euros from the population, whether for emigrating, importing goods, protecting savings, or making purchases in the private sector.
+The gap between the official and informal exchange rates reflects the ongoing shortage of foreign currency in the state banking system and the high demand for dollars and euros among the population, whether to emigrate, import goods, protect savings, or make purchases in the private sector.

-In a context of sustained inflation, low state wages, and increasing partial dollarization of the economy, every fluctuation in the informal market directly affects internal prices and the purchasing power of Cubans.
+In an environment of sustained inflation, low state wages, and increasing partial dollarization of the economy, every fluctuation in the informal market directly impacts internal prices and the purchasing power of Cubans.

 1 USD = 510 CUP.